dani-lbnl/CAMERA_workshop2021/README.md

     </td>
     <td>
      <p>
 Neural networks became ubiquitous across many image analysis tasks, such as semantic segmentation (a pixel-level classification), object detection (localization of pixel clusters) and instance segmentation (object individually segmented) as well as classification of the image as a whole.
 Understanding the science problem together with stakeholders is key to develop the right algorithm.
-This tutorial summarizes the differences between different approaches and shows real code with examples to solve scientific questions, such as characterizing batteries, rocks, cells, and plant roots.
+This tutorial summarizes the differences between different approaches and shows real code with examples to solve scientific questions, such as characterizing batteries, rocks, cells, lungs, and plant roots.
  </tr>
 </table>